data-slinky/data-slinky.github.io/_portfolio/2_UIUC_affiliation_network.md

 * Size of departmental nodes is determined by out-degree
 * The distance between the department nodes is based on number of affiliated people (e.g., ECE is really close to CSL since lots of people are in both)
-* Some department has employees with no affiliations so they are floating by themselves (how lonely)
+* Some departments have employees with no affiliations so they are floating by themselves endlessly in space (how lonely)